Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 Elevated prolactin: symptoms and consequences

-The first is diagnosed in pregnant women and those who have recently given birth to the representatives of the beautiful half of humanity.
-This is not scary, because the reasons why prolactin is elevated in women are clear (the need to carry the fetus and breastfeed the baby).
+The first is diagnosed in pregnant and recently given birth representatives of the fair half of humanity.
+This is not scary, because the reasons why prolactin is elevated in women are clear (the need to bear a fetus and breastfeed a baby).

-The second variety provokes a malfunction in the body.
-One of the causes of high prolactin in women (and in men) can be a pituitary tumor.
-No need to be scared ahead of time: only a doctor, after thorough examination, can determine the cause of the disease.
+The second type provokes a malfunction of the body.
+One of the reasons for high prolactin in women (and men) can be a tumor of the pituitary gland.
+There is no need to be scared ahead of time: only a doctor, after thorough examination, will be able to clarify the cause of the disease.

 So, hyperprolactinemia - what is it?
-This is a condition of the body in which increased prolactin is fixed in the blood.
-In women, symptoms indicating an increase in the concentration of the hormone are as follows:
+This is a condition of the body in which increased prolactin is recorded in the blood.
+In women, symptoms indicating an increase in hormone concentrations are as follows:

-• galactorrhea (excretion of milk from the breast without regard to pregnancy and lactation);
+• galactorrhea (discharge of milk from the breast not related to pregnancy and lactation);

-• decreased sexual desire, lack of orgasm, up to frigidity;
+• decreased libido, lack of orgasm, even frigidity;

 • hirsutism (hair growth in women all over the body, near the nipple, on the face, abdomen);